wp-plugins/meta-ographr/readme.txt

 = Why doesn't Facebook display the cover artwork? =

 Facebook caches previously submitted links for an undisclosed time.
-If your page has been shared/liked on Facebook before, the cover artwork will not appear until that cache has expired.
-To make sure the plugin is active and working, you can always look for the og:image tags in the source of your page.
+If your page has been shared/liked on Facebook before, the cover artwork will not appear until that cache has expired or the page is opened in the [Facebook debugger](http://developers.facebook.com/tools/debug "Facebook debugger").
+To make sure the plugin is active and working, you can always look for the og:image tags in the source of your page - or you can force a cache refresh using the (http://developers.facebook.com/tools/debug "Facebook debugger").

 = Why do I need a Bandcamp API key? =